STAPLE Documentation

 1 Preface

-Currently, the tools and websites designed for researchers are focused on getting researchers to share their materials, code, and data (i.e., Open Science Framework (osf.io), FigShare, Zenodo).
+Currently, the tools and websites designed for researchers are focused on getting researchers to share their materials, code, and data (i.e., Open Science Framework, FigShare, Zenodo.
 These repositories represent a necessary resource for long-term storage of outputs, but do not help researchers organize or track information during the life of a study.
 Project management software, like Asana, Monday, or ClickUp, are designed from a business perspective that is not tailored to scientific research.
 While the features that scientific research requires may be found in some individual project management software, no current solution provides all the essential features, such as the ability to assign tasks at different scales (e.g., teams, individuals), integrated metadata, fully transparent access to all information in the project manager, and long-term storage that complies with international data privacy regulations.
-Project management software is designed to get things done rather than document the way a project was completed, so attempts to use existing software for this often involve ‘hacking’ it to extract necessary records.
+Project management software is designed to get things done rather than document the way a project was completed, so attempts to use existing software for these features often involve ‘hacking’ it to extract necessary records.